PRESS ESC TO CLOSE

 Share

 The Fourth of July is a time for celebration.
-We plan barbecues and picnics for our friends and families, a day out on the boat or at the beach and lots of rich food.
+We plan barbecues and picnics for our friends and families, spend the day out on the boat or at the beach, and indulge and rich food and tasty beverages.

-And of course, no Fourth of July is complete without a stellar display of fireworks after the sun goes down.
-But while we are celebrating our independence, it can be a petrifying time for dogs, as most are terrified of the explosions, lights, and the smell of fireworks.
-And that’s why the time right after the Fourth of July is one of the busiest for animal shelters.
-Indeed, they are inundated with runaway dogs who got lost and even injured fleeing from fireworks.
-According to Pet Amber Alert, animal control officers nationwide report of 30 to 60 percent increase in lost pets between July 4th and July 6th, with July 5th being the busiest day of the year for shelters.
+And of course, no Fourth of July is complete without a stellar display of fireworks.
+But while we are celebrating our independence, it can be a terrifying time for dogs, as most are petrified of the explosions, lights, and the smell of fireworks.
+This is why the time right after the Fourth of July is one of the busiest for animal shelters.
+They are inundated with runaway dogs who got lost and even injured fleeing from fireworks.
+According to Pet Amber Alert, animal control officers nationwide report a 30 to 60 percent increase in lost pets between July 4th and July 6th, with July 5th being the busiest day of the year for shelters.

 Here are some tips for a safe holiday.